aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/stop-conversion-or-loading-using-interruptmonitor-when-it-is-taking-too-long/_index.md

                 }
             }

-            // This function will interrupt the conversion process after 10s waitForWhileAndThenInterrupt() {
+            // This function will interrupt the conversion process after 10 s waitForWhileAndThenInterrupt() {
                 // schedule an interrupt after 10 seconds this._timeoutId = setTimeout(() => {